 News Anchor/Multimedia Journalist

-Josh Jackson grew up in Moss Point and returns to the Mississippi Gulf Coast after spending more than a decade away from home working in the broadcast journalism industry.
+Josh Jackson grew up in Orange Grove near Grand Bay, Alabama.
+He returned to the Mississippi Gulf Coast after spending more than a decade away from home working in the broadcast journalism industry.

 From overseeing marketing at non-profit organizations to covering national events such as Super Bowl XLVII, he brings a great deal of experience to WLOX.

-After graduating from Moss Point High School, Josh played football at Belhaven University and was named Young Alumnus of the Year in 2018 for his broadcasting accomplishments and work in the community.
-He later received his master's degree from Jackson State University.
+After graduating high school, Josh played football at Belhaven University and was named Young Alumnus of the Year in 2018 for his broadcasting accomplishments and work in the community.
+He later received his master's degree.

 Josh has volunteered for several years in low-performing school districts.
-He also serves as an adjunct mass communications college professor and frequently credits five integral influencers during his time as a student in the Moss Point School District -- Kay Baxter, Cynthia Black, Michelle Kearney, Linda Watson, and Edwina Williams.
+He also serves as an adjunct mass communications college professor and frequently credits five integral influencers during his time as a student in Jackson County -- Kay Baxter, Cynthia Black, Michelle Kearney, Linda Watson, and Edwina Williams.